About Jean Whitemane

 He spent the next set of years in his life training himself in the art of battle as he traveled the lands.
 His family name and influence still held some sway in the more civilized lands so he was received well in most communities.
 His time in the temple during his crucial years of growth had limited his ability to become strong but he had always been naturally dexterous and graceful, so he took to ranged combat more readily and found he favored the Longbow.
 He tested himself time and again against various monstrosities, each time he used his knowledge to gain an edge and win out.
 Silver and fire became his weapons of choice.

-As they say, "Every action has a consequence."
-Jean was eventually noticed by an informant of the Whitemane house, and soon found himself summoned home by his father.
-He had not been pleased to hear that his son had so brazenly left the temple of Pharasma in the middle of his studies and he scolded Jean for his actions.
-Jean made a case for himself by stating that the sum of his learning's would only be useful by another in the future if they were practiced.
-He then took to the training yard and showed his father the fruits of his labor.
-His father however remained stoic and gave very little away on his true thoughts.
-So, Jean was forced to show him more and more of what he had learned, training sessions became study sessions all to see what he recalled.
-Eventually he spent several months at his home before his father declared his true feelings.
-Satisfied that his son had at least become a warrior and had not misused his family's name, Jean's father begrudgingly named his son a "protector of the land," while muttering something about being a "tradition breaking lout," giving his blessing as well as a surprisingly well made bow before sending Jean to travel the land.
+His father however remained stoically unimpressed and gave very little away on his true thoughts.
+So, Jean was forced to show him all of what he had learned, training sessions became study sessions all to see what he recalled.
+Eventually, he had spent several months at his home before his father finally declared his true feelings.
+He was satisfied that his son had at least become a warrior and had not misused his family's name.
+Jean's father begrudgingly named his son a "protector of the land," while muttering something about being Jean being a "tradition breaking lout," giving his blessing as well as a surprisingly well made bow before sending Jean to travel the land.